Documents Override (Windows only)

 2. Edit "documents.ini".

-3. Add "-profile=profile name" to the shortcut's target where "profile name" matches the section in the ".ini" file.
+3. Add "-profile=profile_name" to the shortcut's target where "profile_name" matches the section in the ".ini" file.

 Detailed instructions